A Message from our Chair, Hilary Simpson

 Enhancing our collections

 The Museum has approximately 3,000 items, including a significant archive.
-Recently it added to its important collection of Holst related material by acquiring at auction a portrait of Isobel Holst by the artist Millicent Woodforde.
+A few years ago, it added to its important collection of Holst-related material by acquiring at auction a portrait of Isobel Holst (Gustav’s wife) by the artist Millicent Woodforde.
 It was purchased with Art Fund support and the generosity of individuals.
-The portrait will go on display in February 2017.
+The portrait is now on display at the Museum.